thingsdb/ThingsDocs/v0/content/collection-api/return.md

 return(.colors, 2);
 ```

-> Example return value in JSON format (the #id's might be different)
+> Example return value in JSON format (the #ids might be different)

 ```json
 {